a2a-fair-metrics/a2a-fair-metrics/Apples_describedby.md

 ### Maturity Indicator Name:   Headers or Link HTML elements include describedby link

-The landing page should point to one or more metadata records using the "describedby" link.This should be accomplished using the "describedby" Link Header type [https://www.rfc-editor.org/rfc/rfc8574.html](https://www.rfc-editor.org/rfc/rfc8574.html) or the equivalent HTML `describedby` link.
+The landing page should point to one or more metadata records using the `describedby` link.This should be accomplished using the `describedby` Link Header type [https://www.rfc-editor.org/rfc/rfc8574.html](https://www.rfc-editor.org/rfc/rfc8574.html) or the equivalent HTML `describedby` link.
 The value of this link should be an absolute URL.
-The link must also have a `type` attribute indicating the MIME type of the Accept headers when calling the link, that will result in retrieval of the metadata.
+The link must also have a `type` attribute indicating the MIME type of the Accept headers when resolving the link, that will result in retrieval of the metadata.

 ### To which principle does it apply?
 F2 - data is described by rich metadata

 ### What is being measured?

-The existence of a describedby link, absolute URL, and including a type attribute
+The existence of a describedby link, absolute URL, and including a type attribute, that resolves

 ### Why should we measure it?

 The ability to discover structured metadata in a predictable manner is core to the 'Apples to apples' signposting approach.
-This includes giving an agent all of the information it requires to make a successful call for metadata retrieval, including the Accept headers.
+This includes giving an agent all of the information it requires to make a successful call for metadata retrieval.

 ### What must be provided for the measurement?
-A GUID that resolves (after following all redirects) to the landing page of a data record, or to a data record.
+A GUID that resolves (after following all redirects) to the landing page of a data record, or to a data record that has these link headers.

 ### How is the measurement executed?